-This second time the climb took me only 5 hours to reach the summit.
+This second time the climb took me only five hours to reach the summit.
 I strongly recommend this non-technical climb for anyone fit enough to do it.
 And if I’m able to summit, you could certainly do it too.

 inside the crater--the lava dome has a quirky-looking 'fin' that collapsed and rebuilt itself several times during the last eruption